skoech/launchpad-user-docs/docs/how-to/index.rst

 .. toctree::
    :hidden:
    :maxdepth: 2

-   Create and personalise your Launchpad account <create-account>
    Import an OpenGPG key <import-opengpg-key>
    Import your SSH keys <import-ssh-keys>
-   Merge two or more accounts <merge-accounts>
-   Close your account <close-account>
    Work with launchpadlib <launchpadlib/index>
    Log into websites with OpenID <using-openid>
    Translate your software <software-translations/index>